June 20, 2014

 It doesn't help them if they go out and say "I don't understand this product or I don't understand the problem".
 They're better off going and asking other people in their network confidentially.
 I still think that you can get good feedback some of that's fairly emotional.
 Like how do you feel the tone of the conversation is going?
 Is this a conversation or not?
 Or is it just you talking to a person reading their BlackBerry?
 Is this you talking to the VC who's checking his iPhone.

 Tom: Yeah.
-I mean the lead up to that was a pretty terrible time personally when I moved out of Sydney.
-I was very independent and as an effort to fix that I tried to be my most social self and that included moving into a massive communal house.
+I mean the lead up to that was I was having a pretty terrible time personally when I moved out here.
+I was very independent and in an effort to fix that I tried to be my most social self and that included moving into a massive communal house.
 I moved into a 7 bedroom house with 14 other people living in it.
-Almost all of whom were entrepreneurs founders or working at startups with almost no personal connection to any of these people.
+Almost all of whom were entrepreneurs, founders or working at startups with almost no personal connection to any of these people.

-James, I guess this would have been late 2000.
+I guess this would have been late 2000.
 So he would have still been running Heroku.
 We just got chatting.
-You know sadly my fund did not get to invest in Heroku.
+Sadly my fund did not get to invest in Heroku.
 James did a phenomenal job you know raised remarkably little capital had a phenomenal exit.
 You know for me it was just more interesting to kind of see some of that story evolve.